ilikegoodfood/CommunityLib/README.md

 #### Interface to Type Casting
 Due to the use of reflection to collect the data, almost all results are extracted as IList or IDictionary interfaces of unknown types.
 In order to resolve this, the result must be cast to the expected type.
+The compiler should give you a type conversion error if you have failed to do so.
 ```csharp
 // Example Code
 # using CommunityLib